hotdoy/grav-theme-wheat/README.md

 </VirtualHost>
 ```

+## _ROOT folder (WIP)

+The theme contains a `_ROOT` directory where you should keep everything that will eventually go in you production webroot.
+Doing this, you can be certain it follows the theme when using the Github Action or when you move you theme around.
+Don't forget to manually move those files after you make a new release from the _ROOT folder to you webroot.
+This usually contains favicons, webmanifest, Service Workers and stuff like that.

 ## Going Live (WIP)

 - From the Grav Admin Dashboard: Use the backup generator to create a ZIP of the whole site.